How Alcohol Affects Hearing Loss | An Alarming FactPublished On

 Many Americans enjoy a glass of wine or maybe a few beers from time to time.
-In fact, there are about 24 million people in the States who consume about 70 drinks on average per week.
+There are about 24 million people in the States who consume about 70 drinks on average per week.
 Only 30 percent of American adults do not drink any alcohol at all.
-A common question that often arises in scenarios such as this is, does it affect our hearing somehow?
+A common question often arises in scenarios such as this; Does it affect our hearing somehow?
 Also, what is the safe level of alcohol consumption that will not cause any hearing?
 As you can probably imagine, the answer is a bit complex, but there are indeed some key takeaways for the hearing impaired to think about.

 Can Alcohol Cause Hearing Loss?

-It is very likely that you have read somewhere that alcohol can lead to a loss of hearing.
-This is an exaggeration in most cases, but it is important to note that alcohol does cause effects to occur in our brains and can have an enormous impact on how people hear.
+You have likely read somewhere that alcohol can lead to a loss of hearing.
+This is an exaggeration in most cases, but it is important to note that alcohol does cause effects to occur in our brains and can greatly impact on how people hear.
 Moderate consumption of alcohol will not leave you deaf.
 That is also something that we think is important to mention here.

-If you are a regular drinker and have constantly been drinking for some time, know that alcohol can damage the part of the brain responsible for processing the auditory signals; it is known as the central auditory cortex.
+Drinking and hearing loss is interconnected and if you intake alcohol regularly, know that alcohol can damage the part of the brain responsible for processing the auditory signals; it is known as the central auditory cortex.
 Scientists have been able to come to this conclusion after a lot of research and studies.
 These studies were able to show that regular drinkers were much more at risk of developing hearing loss than those who are not.

 The studies also showed that the rate of response of people who are heavy drinkers was found to correlate with poorer hearing.
 This is the most unambiguous indication that heavy drinking can affect our hearing abilities, and the effects of alcohol on the ears will be pretty adverse.

 The question that arises after all of the above is how much you can drink without risking any adverse effects for your hearing and what causes hearing loss that is irreversible.
-Scientists have not been able to answer this particular question directly, and to be honest; they are a little unsure about this.
-Some scientists believe that a regular intake of alcohol has the ability to “build up” over a period of time.
-Then some scientists believe that binge drinking is the main culprit here.
+Scientists have not been able to answer this particular question directly, and to be honest; and they are a little unsure about this.
+Some scientists believe that a regular intake of alcohol can “build up” over some time.
+Some scientists believe that binge drinking is the main culprit here.
 One thing that we can say with absolute certainty is this- heavy and regular drinking will affect your hearing adversely.
 Alcohol and Hearing loss is linked to one another.

 Does Alcohol Affect The Ears As Well?

 There have numerous studies that have looked into whether regular drinking affects the ear as well.
-The results are pretty interesting and will be problematic if you happen to be a heavy drinker.
+The results are pretty exciting and will be problematic if you happen to be a heavy drinker.

 It is important to remember that our ears have a large concentration of fine delicate hairs.
 These hairs are responsible for creating a sort of nervous impulse whenever they vibrate.
 These vibrations are sent as electrical signals to our brains.
-Research has been able to determine that alcohol has the ability to have a massive effect on these essential hairs.
+Research has been able to determine that alcohol can have a massive effect on these essential hairs.
 It is through this process that the hearing of the drinker is damaged.

 The thing that seems to happen is that when you drink, it creates an environment for these hairs, which is very toxic.
-As a result of this, the hairs may become weakened, and it will then cause them to fail to operate properly.
+As a result of this, the strands may become weakened, and it will then cause them to fail to operate correctly.
 Instead, what happens is that they stop working and the person to whom this is happening will have their hearing gradually degraded.

 The effects seem to be affecting the perception of sounds that are in the low-frequency spectrum.
 You may have even personally experienced this at some busy bars.
 You might have had a bit too much to drink, and you may have noticed that it becomes harder to make out conversations.
 There’s even an actual term for this, “cocktail deafness.”
 This typically refers to deafness that is temporary and is caused by alcohol.